 It is possible that CapMan or the funds managed by the group companies cannot identify attractive investment targets that suit their strategies or are unable to invest in them.
 It is typical for investment operations that some target investments do not achieve the targets set for them or that their return does not meet expectations; in addition, some target companies may become bankrupt or subject to other insolvency proceedings.
 The private equity funds managed by the Group perform a due diligence investigation of unlisted companies and real estate that are potentially suitable target investments before making an investment decision, and make careful plans on how to develop the target and/or its business.
 It is, however, possible that despite the due diligence and investigations on the investment targets and the careful plans regarding them, or for some other reason value creation and/or the target exit does not succeed.

 Organisation of internal control and audit

-The Group’s CFO is responsible for drafting and updating an internal control program and he/she reports to the Board regularly on internal control matters.
+The Group’s CFO is responsible for drafting and updating an internal control program and he/she reports to the Board on internal control matters.
 The internal control program also covers monitoring the legal compliance of funds and their activities, and its purpose is to ensure that: